Mac and Cheese Bites

 • In a large pot of boiling salted water, cook the pasta al dente according to package instructions, about 7–9 minutes.
 Drain and set aside to cool.

 • In a large saucepan over medium heat, melt the butter.
-Add the flour, garlic powder and mustard powder into the pot and stir to combine, about 2 minutes.
-Add the milk, season with salt and pepper, and whisk well to combine.
+Add the flour, garlic powder, mustard powder, salt and pepper, and stir to combine, about 2 minutes.
+Add the milk and whisk well to combine.
 Bring the mixture to a simmer over medium-low heat, stirring occasionally for 5 minutes.

-• Scoop about 2 tablespoons of the mac-and-cheese mixture into each muffin cup.
-Pack the mac and cheese into the muffin cups with the back of a spoon.
-Sprinkle panko breadcrumbs and remaining cheese on top.
-Yields 36.
+• Scoop about 2 tablespoons of the mac and cheese mixture into each prepared muffin cup.
+Pack it in with the back of a spoon to help the bites hold their shape.
+Sprinkle panko breadcrumbs on top.

-• Bake in the preheated oven until the cheese is melted and the breadcrumbs become golden, 20 to 25 minutes.
+• Bake until the cheese melts and the breadcrumbs are golden, 20–25 minutes.

-• Allow the bites to cool for 5-10 minutes before removing from the muffin cups and serving.
+• Cool the bites for 5–10 minutes before removing from the muffin cups and serving.

 Notes

-Storage: Store any leftovers in an airtight container.
-They will last up to 4 days in the fridge.
-To reheat, place in the microwave for a minute or in the oven at 350°F for 5 minutes.
+Storage: Store leftovers in an airtight container in the fridge for up to 4 days.
+Reheat in the microwave for one minute or in the oven at 350°F for 5 minutes.

 Nutrition